By Christian Greiner

 Think the search engines will hold your data private?
 Not likely.
 Since 2001 Yahoo! has worked with the Chinese government in handing over user information on Chinese government critics, resulting in their trials and convictions.

-In the coming years technology will become more invasive in our private lives.
+Technology has become an increasingly invasive aspect in our private lives.
 I doubt anybody believes the opposite.
-As a result, the government will have access to ever increasing amounts of personal data.
+As a result, the government has access to ever increasing amounts of personal data.

-I’m not suggesting they currently read all your text messages and emails.
-But I’d argue the reason they aren’t isn’t because they don’t want to, have moral qualms or a law prevents them from doing so.
+I’m not suggesting they currently read all of your text messages and emails.
+But I’d argue the reason they aren’t isn’t because they don’t want to, have any moral qualms about it, or a law prevents them from doing so.
 Rather, it’s simply because they currently lack the required resources.
-New data centers will continue to be built, algorithms created and the art of data mining will be improved.
+New data centers will continue to be built, algorithms created, and the art of data mining will be continually improved.

 I will continue to oppose anti-2A policies, including universal background checks and registration.
-I can’t help but think, though, that in some ways these major battles have already been lost.
+I can’t help but think, though, that in many ways these battles have already been lost.
 Moving forward, we must oppose laws that infringe upon our right to privacy and support laws that right these wrongs.
-Laws such as the Electronic Communications Privacy Act Amendments Act of 2013 being proposed in Congress right now.